sreeramsunkara/TAS-Workshop-CAH/README.md

 - Having explained the concept of platform-built images and the value it represents, given that TAS is essentially building OSS CNCF (Open Source Cloud Native Computing Foundation) compliant "Docker Images" for you, it should come as no surprise that TAS understands and can run Docker Images as containers.
 You are exposing yourself and your company to potential risks, but it can be done.

-- Please execute the following commands:
+- Let's see how to run Docker Images in TAS.
+Please execute the following commands:

 ```
 cd ~